 - Spending down accumulated assets during final retirement when all earned income ceases

 How you manage your income and assets will vary with each financial stage of life thus requiring a different plan.

-Ensure you are with the rest of these tips and actionable steps to financial success.
+Ensure you are working toward that goal with the following action steps to financial success.

 Early Retirement Tip #2: Lifestyle Lags Income

 Most people prefer the trappings and illusion of wealth over the freedom of actual wealth.
 They want to look wealthy rather than be wealthy.

 Just look around you and see how many people are in debt compared to how many people are wealthy.
 Most people choose lifestyle over financial freedom and violate the first principle in the wealth building equation: accumulate assets.

 The problem is you will never become rich by spending money.
 You must control your spending so that your lifestyle lags behind your income.
 This will create available capital for your investment activities.

 If you know how to spend less than you get, you have the philosopher's stone.

 – Benjamin Franklin